oliverbth05/NewsAggregator-Dev/README.md

 ## News Aggregator
-A basic news aggregation web app using the News API backend.
+A single page news aggregation web app using the News API backend.
+Provides up to date news snippets from numerous sources.
+Includes search functionality with multiple parameters.

 ### Packages Used